anandka/Learning/Kubernetes Revision.md

   - All the commands are directed to API server which then takes necessary action
   - only point of interation with etcd DB
 - kube-scheduler
-  - Responsible to indetify nodes on which pods should be scheduled based
+  - Responsible to identify nodes on which pods should be scheduled based on
       - policy
       - constraints
       - (eg - resource avaibility , taints, tolerance, affinity etc)